The Armored Division’s Attack—the Company Trains in The Defense

 Late that night, the company trains closed on the exhausted platoons and command post of Company C. The soldiers of the company were fed and resupplied and the company’s vehicles were refueled.
 It was a long day.

-For the XO and the Company C Trains—the leadership lesson burned into everyone’s brain was “always have a contingency…a Plan B, even a Plan C. We often hear the concept mouthed but when we experience the unexpected for real, the value of alternative plans becomes crystal clear as a necessity of operating and surviving.
+For the XO and the Company C Trains—the leadership lesson burned into everyone’s brain was “always have a contingency…a Plan B, even a Plan C.” We often hear the concept mouthed but when we experience the unexpected for real, the value of alternative plans becomes crystal clear as a necessity of operating and surviving.
 And the leaders who keep their heads are worth their weight in gold.
-When a leader’s brain stops working, chaos is the result unless another leader is able to step in and in time.
+When a leader’s brain stops working, chaos is the result unless another leader is able to step in and lead and in time.